hansemannn/titanium-firebase-cloud-messaging/README.md

     Ti.API.info('Message', e.message);
 });

-//For configuring custom sounds and importance for the generated system notifications when app is in the background fcm.createNotificationChannel({
+// Android-only: For configuring custom sounds and importance for the generated system
+// notifications when app is in the background OS_ANDROID && fcm.createNotificationChannel({
-    sound: 'warm_sound',
+    sound: 'warn_sound',
     channelId: 'general',
     channelName: 'General Notifications',
     importance: 'high' //will pop in from the top and make a sound